 To learn more about Brash Books visit their website here.
-They are closed to submissions till late 2018, or possibly even early 2019.

 Felony & Mayhem

 Felony & Mayhem is a print mystery book publisher founded in 2005, with a fairly good distribution network in brick and mortar bookstores.
 They initially focused only on re-issuing books that had fallen out of print, releasing books in paperback that only had hardback editions, and publishing books that had only been published outside of the US.
 Although that remains as the bulk of their business, they opened to general submissions in 2011.
 They now accept submissions from authors with or without an agent or previous publishing experience.